IBBM/Cascaded-FCN/tensorflow-unet/README.md

  2. In step2 another UNET takes an enlarged liver slice and segments its lesions.

 #### Liver Network
-Input: 400x400 CT-image (additionally 400x400 label-map during training - lesions and livers are merged, downsized from 512x512)
+*Input: 400x400 CT-image (additionally 400x400 label-map during training - lesions and livers are merged, downsized from 512x512)
-Output: 400x400 Label-Probability-Map
+*Output: 400x400 Label-Probability-Map
-Batch-Size: 4
+*Batch-Size: 4
-Neighboring Slices: 1
+*Neighboring Slices: 1
+*Augmentations: Rotation, Zoom, Translation *Postprocessing before saving to .nii file:
+1. Only the largest connected labeled component is kept in the 3d volume which should always be the liver.
+2. Small segmentations (<16px area) are discarded
+3. Smoothing of the output probability map is applied

 #### Lesion Network
-Input: 256*256 CT-image (additionally 256*256 label-map during training, downsized from 512x512)
+*Input: 256*256 CT-image (additionally 256*256 label-map during training, downsized from 512x512) *Output: 256*256 Label-Probability-Map
-Output: 256*256 Label-Probability-Map
-Batch-Size: 8
+*Batch-Size: 8
-Neighboring Slices: 3
+*Neighboring Slices: 3
+*Augmentations: Rotation, Zoom, Translation *Postprocessing before saving to .nii file:
+1. Small segmentations (<16px area) are discarded
+2. Smoothing of the output probability map is applied

 Values are configurable in the main code file.